 Have you ever seen pictures of Chartres Cathedral in France?
 The stone masons and architects that built this and many other wonders of the world used a simple mantra: “As above, so below.”
 This means they tried to recreate the mathematical wonders of the stars and skies on earth in the form of architecture.
 This same idea applies to Biophilic design as it uses nature as an architectural framework to weave the patterns and forms of nature into the built environment to strengthen the human-nature connection.

-The best way to understand Biophilic design from an architectural point-of-view is to view it as a spectrum.
-There are many different design principles that help guide designers and architects towards Biophilic competency, and the most popular of these design frameworks include:
+The best way to understand Biophilic design from an architectural point of view is to view it as a spectrum.
+There are many different design principles that help guide designers and architects toward Biophilic competency, and the most popular of these design frameworks include: